spatelsuy/Text-Audio-Summarization-GenAI/README.md

 ></sup>

 # Let's combine all together
 We will have a single Python file, that will take an audio file as input.
-The Python program will
+The Python program will perform following.
 >
 >- convert the file to WAV format using FFmpeg
 >- Extract text from the audio file and put it in a text file transcript.txt
 >- Use model bart-large-cnn to get summary of the transcript

+Refer the file **"audio_to_text_to_summary.py"**